Required Summer Homework List

 It’s great to make a habit of daily reading, for many it’s a delightful part of a bedtime routine.
 The required books are only a few weeks of reading, then read your own choices.

-As we begin a year of studying Ancient World History, every grade is reading books related to ancient history (with some fun summer twists).
-Entering…
+• As we begin a year of studying the Middle Ages – Renaissance World History, every grade is reading books related to feudalism and the Middle Ages.
+Students Entering

-Grades 1-3: entering 1st graders read (or listen to) at least one, 2nd graders two, 3rd graders all three:
+Grades 1-3: entering 1st graders read at least one, 2nd graders two, and 3rd graders read all three:

-Grades 4-6: entering 4th and 5th graders read at least two, and 6th graders all three:
+Grades 4 and 5: entering 4th and 5th graders read all three: . *Marked books due Summer Day 7/20 *

 For each book, students need to turn in some work that shows reading and comprehension.
 For example, students may: write a traditional book report telling about the story, film them self giving a book review, make up a song that recaps the story, write a detailed summary, make a commercial for the book, write questions and answers, reenact a story skit, design a poster -must include written details, build a diorama- must include descriptive writing, or any idea that clearly proves that they read the book and know what it was about.